 Kick scooters and especially the ones in our list of best kick scooters follow the classic designs that have been around for for many years.
 That's why it's no surprise that the more recent pimped-up designs of these off-road dirt versions have created a real trend.
 Off-road scooting is pretty much the most fun you can have on a kick-powered ride-on and so dirt scooters have really taken off as they are a nice progression from the plain-old kick scooter.

-Buy the Royal Scout Pro 2 Dirt Scooter (around $264)
+Royal Scout Pro II Dirt Scooter (Currently unavailable)

 Regular Kick Scooters

 In the old days early scooters were made by attaching a pair of roller skate wheels to a board.
 Today’s regular scooters are primarily made of two small hard wheels and computer designed with an aluminum, steel or magnesium body.
 Therein lies the major difference with dirt scooters.

 Most regular kick scooters on the market today fold for convenience, but a dirt scooter usually won't be of the folding type.
 The folding joint can be a point of weakness and the dirt scooter needs extreme frame strength to withstand the knocks of off-road riding.
 Dirt scooters have this in common with stunt scooters which also need a high-strength stem for tricks.

 All kick scooters currently fall into one of four types:

 - Adult kick scooters

 - Kids kick scooters